 - educational assistance or tuition reimbursement plans

-- on-site medical clinics (if providing first aid only - not treatment, for instance, flu shots).
+- on-site medical clinics (if providing first aid only, like flu shots – not treatment).

-The DOL has issued regulations and guidelines that explain in more detail when a benefit program is considered an ERISA-covered employee welfare benefit plan.
+The Department of Labor has issued regulations and guidelines that better explain when a benefit program is considered an ERISA-covered employee welfare benefit plan.

-An employee pension benefit plan is a plan, fund, or program that provides retirement income to employees or their beneficiaries, or results in a deferral of income by employees extending to the termination of employment or beyond.
-These plans include:
+An employee pension benefit plan is a plan, fund or program that provides retirement income to employees or their beneficiaries or results in a deferral of income by employees extending to the termination of employment or beyond.

-An employee benefit plan (whether a welfare or a pension plan) under ERISA generally does not include any of the following:
+An employee benefit plan (whether a welfare or a pension plan) under ERISA generally does not include the following plans:

 - plans intended solely to comply with state laws (workers' compensation, unemployment compensation, disability, etc.)

-- plans maintained outside of the United States substantially for nonresident aliens
+- plans maintained outside the United States substantially for nonresident aliens

-ERISA imposes certain obligations on employers that sponsor an employee benefit plan inlcuding:
+Employee Retirement Income Security Act (ERISA) imposes obligations on employers that sponsor an employee benefit plan, including:

 - funding certain kinds of plans